-Like Grass Valley, Nevada City too has old Victorians.
+Like Grass Valley, Nevada City has Victorians.
 This one belonged to three generations of assayers.
 Late in 2005, it was offered for sale at $1,195,000--with four upstairs bedrooms sharing a single bath.

-The view upstream from it: this is the ambitiously named Downie River.
+The view upstream from that bridge: this is the ambitiously named Downie River.
 A few hundred yards behind the camera, it joins the North Yuba.

 Perhaps because no other economy replaced the miners, Downieville can claim that it is the most intact of all California's Gold Rush towns.

-On display: a tiny Pelton wheel.
-Before rural electrification in the 1930s, many Downieville residents had their own household generators, driven by such wheels.
+Before rural electrification in the 1930s, many Downieville residents had their own household generators, driven by tiny Pelton wheels.

 We're moving east, up and over Yuba Pass.
 Here, on a fine day, the startlingly rugged Sierra Buttes.